Ember-Radical/ember-radical/CONTRIBUTING.md

 - Simple Google Analytics tagging should be included and wrapped behind feature flag
 - Additional accessibility validations created for dev builds
 - Hooks included for `onShow` and `onHide`
+- Component classNames used for styling should match Bootstrap conventions
+- Styles should be broken out into structure/theme for easy theming